-There were many long and lugubrious faces Tuesday morning, especially among the young people, over the unpropitious aspect of the weather.
-Soon after the morning saiute and the ringing in of the day from the alarm tower. the rain commenced to descend in torrents.
-It was omnious of destruction to the entire day's enjoyments, and for a time the prospect was indeed damp and unpromising.
-But after an hour or more the clouds lifted, though not until a postponement of the programme from 9 o'clock until 1 in the afternoon had become imperative.
+There were many long and lugubrious faces Tuesday morning, especially among the young people, over the unpropitious aspect or the weather.
+Soon after the morning salute and the ringing In of the day from the alarm tower, the rain commenced to descend in torrents.
+It was ominous of destruction to the entire day's enjoyments, and for a time the prospect was indeed damp and unpromising.
+But after an hour or more the clouds lilted, though not until a postponement of the programme from 9 o'clock until 1 in the afternoon had become imperative.